tdpetrou/pandas_cub/README.md

 ### 2. Check array lengths

 We are now guaranteed that `data` is a dictionary of strings mapped to one-dimensional arrays.
 Each column of data in our DataFrame must have the same number of elements.
 In this step, you must ensure that this is the case.
-Edit the `_check_array_lengths` method and raise a `ValueError` if any of the arrays are differ in length.
+Edit the `_check_array_lengths` method and raise a `ValueError` if any of the arrays differ in length.

 Run the following test: